futurelab-school/AIvsHuman/README.md

 # AIvsHuman
-This is for the color mixing game
+This is for the color mixing game \
+Written by: Austin Martin & Clara tamura

 # Rules
 ### How to Play